Property Disposition Exactly How You Want It

 - General statutory power of attorney (or limited power of attorney): To enable another to act as your agent

 - Medical power of attorney (with disclosure statements): To designate agents to make medical decisions for you in the event that you are unable to act

 - Advanced directive (living will): To express your preference whether or not to withhold your life support

 - HIPAA release: To authorize named individuals to access your medical records and talk to the doctors

 - Appointment of agent to control disposition of remains: To name individuals who will authorize your organ donation, cremation and other burial arrangements, which will be effective at death

 In addition to preparing legal documents, we also provide the following services under our estate/disability planning package:

-Judith P. Kenney & Associates, P.C., represents clients in reducing gift or estate taxes through trust planning and other planning, involving children’s trusts, corporations, partnerships and other entities.
+- Gift planning: To represent you in reducing gift or estate taxes through trust planning and other planning, which involves children’s trusts, corporations, partnerships and other entities

-Judith P. Kenney & Associates, P.C., assists clients in coordinating retirement planning, insurance and banking or brokerage accounts passing by beneficiary designations with the other estate planning documents for a consistent estate plan.
+- Beneficiary designation: To assist you in coordinating your retirement plan with that of your insurance, banking or brokerage accounts as well as go through your beneficiary designations with other estate planning documents for a consistent estate plan

 - Charitable planning and formation of charitable organization and foundation: To assist you in qualifying your organization for tax exemption as a nonprofit public charity as well as advise you on the operation of your organization, including charitable foundations and provide plan for support and gifts to community foundations